-Specialist in traditional Irish music, and voice training for public speakers.
+Specialist in new writing, traditional Irish music, and voice training for actors & public speakers.

 Who are you?

 The above photo is from East Yorkshire, UK – that’s where I’m from.
 At 18 I took my first acting jobs in touring theatre before going on to train as an Actor-Musician at Rose Bruford College, and later as a Voice Coach at the Royal Central School of Speech & Drama in London.

 I’ve been fortunate to have a wide ranging career in many parts of the world.
-From teaching voice across the Middle East to treading the boards in the West End; from record deals and celebrity parties, to busking my way through the Balkans; life has been varied and continues to define me as an international practitioner.
+From teaching voice across the Middle East to treading the boards in London’s West End; from record deals and celebrity parties, to busking my way through the Balkans; life has been varied and continues to define me as an international practitioner.